 More sophisticated designs will offer the user to specify more complex pre-programmed patterns, or even program their own.
 Some arpeggiators allow for polyphonic patterns, meaning that chords can be played and repeated to set, tempo-synchronized.

-Workstation style synths often have immensely complex arpeggiators, which allow the user to program multiple layers of sounds with differing patterns, such that very complex, evolving, layered sounds can be created.
+Workstation-style synths – such as the FM8, which is part of Native Instruments KOMPLETE software (pictured below) – often have immensely complex arpeggiators, which allow the user to program multiple layers of sounds with differing patterns, such that very complex, evolving, layered sounds can be created.